I THINK THIS STUFF REALLY MATTERS

 FONT OR TYPE TYPE

 I won’t be prescriptive here.
-Some professional readers will advise you to go for a sans serif font such as Courier.
+Some professional readers will advise you to go for a sans serif font such as Ariel.
 A finished text will look more like Times Roman, but sans serif is reputedly faster to read.

 Times Roman reads quite small, and can come across as a little anonymous – particularly if the margins of the page are very narrow.